 The benefits are normally better with accident insurance through your employer, so you should take advantage of interim accident insurance for as long as possible before you change to your health insurer.

 Personal liability insurance applies worldwide.
 And it's important that you're covered, even when traveling, as you can accidentally cause damage to someone else anywhere.
-Tip: at AXA, damage caused by drones in the open category are also automatically insured.

 There is a "Personal assistance" component with